Quentin Davies: Personal life and death

 Davies married Chantal Tamplin (daughter of Lt.Col.
 Richard Tamplin) in 1983 at St Andrew's church in Irnham, Lincolnshire; she was his Parliamentary Assistant and they have two sons (Alexander born May 1987 and Nicholas in August 1988).
 They lived at Frampton Hall (built in 1725 by Coney Tunnard) in Frampton, in the borough of Boston.

 In January 2010, Quentin Davies's niece, former model Jessica Davies, was found guilty of murder in Paris and sentenced to 15 years in jail after admitting to stabbing to death a man in her apartment.
-She was reportedly high on drink and drugs at the time of the murder.
+She was reportedly intoxicated at the time of the murder.

 Quentin Davies died on 13 January 2025, at the age of 80.